Current Trainees / Staff in the Mookherjee Lab:

 BSc Research Student

 Breann completed two Co-op research terms in the Mookherjee lab, and won several undergraduate research awards, including the highly competitive NSERC USRA.
 Her training in the Mookherjee lab contributed to her securing an international placement in Germany for her subsequent undergraduate Co-OP research term.
-She is currently training to be a Medical Technologist at BCIT, Canada.
+Breann further trained as a Medical Technologist at BCIT, Canada, and is currently working in Ottawa, Canada.

 Natasha Osawa